When Homogeneous Systems Meet Dissipation and Disorder: Quasidisorder Effect and Topological phase transition

 \section{Quasidisorder Effect and Topological phase transition}

-Reference \cite{Wang} reports that bond dissipation in a one-dimensional quasi-disordered system leads to extended or localized states, independent of the system's initial state.
+Reference \cite{Wang} reports that bond dissipation in a one-dimensional quasi-disordered system leads to delocalized or localized states, independent of the system's initial property.
 This prompts us to investigate whether similar or distinct behavior emerges when introducing a quasidisorder potential to the currently studied system.
 We consider an Aubry-André-type quasidisorder potential, $V_n=V \cos (2 \pi \alpha n) c_n^{\dagger} c_n$, where $\alpha=(\sqrt{5}-1) / 2$ is the incommensurate number.
 The total Hamiltonian is then ${H}_{t}=H+\sum_n V_n$.
 Previous studies \cite{Zhou_1,Zhou_2,Niaz} have shown that increasing $V$ drives a transition from a delocalized to a localized phase in the system described by ${H}_{t}$.
-We introduce bond dissipation to this Hamiltonian ${H}_{t}$ and examine the localization properties of the resulting NESSs.
-Our findings reveal that the initial state of the system significantly influences the localization properties of the NESS.
-For instance, with $\ell=1, \omega=1.5 \nu$, and $V=0.1 \nu$, the system described by ${H}_{t}$ is initially in the extended phase.
-However, the steady-state population, shown in Fig.~\ref{f5}(a), exhibits edge localization.
-Maintaining $\ell$ and $\omega$, but increasing $V$ to $ 2 \nu $, the corresponding steady-state populations, plotted in Fig.~\ref{f5}(b), demonstrate a delocalized state.
-These results demonstrate that the initial state of the system has a profound impact on the localization properties of the NESS.
+We introduce bond dissipation to this Hamiltonian ${H}_{t}$ and examine the localization and topological properties of the resulting NESSs.
+Our findings reveal that the initial property of the system significantly influences the localization properties of the NESS after considering the quasidisorder effect as well.
+For instance, with $\ell=1, \omega=0.5 \nu$, and $V=0.2 \nu$, the system described by ${H}_{t}$ is initially in the delocalized phase.
+The steady-state population, shown in Fig.~\ref{f6}(a), still exhibits a delocalized state.
+Maintaining $\ell$ and $\omega$, but increasing $V$ to $ 2 \nu $, the corresponding steady-state populations, plotted in Fig.~\ref{f5}(b), demonstrate a edge localized state.
+These results demonstrate that the initial property of the system has a profound impact on the localization properties of the NESS after considering the quasidisorder effect.